 Annie’s answer: ditch the pre-bagged teas and try loose leaf

-Yeah, it’s some extra effort, but once you go loose-leaf, the world of teas really opens up.
+Yeah, it’s some extra effort, and perhaps some extra money, but once you go loose-leaf, the world of teas really opens up.
 Flavors are more vibrant and intense because they have room to open and expand.

 I can’t drink it at night.

 I heard this one more when I was in the UK, because breakfast teas are the king of teas over there.
 Who wants to drink caffeine right before they go to bed?
 Not me.
-But a chamomile lavender with a touch of lemon and honey infusion?
+But a chamomile lavender infusion with a touch of lemon and honey?
 Now that I could do with.